Schuwi/word_otter/README.md

 - `regex` for regular expression support
 - `rug` for arbitrary precision arithmetic
 - `unicode-normalization` for Unicode normalization

+## TODO

+- [x] Make script to generate word list from Wiktionary dump user-friendly
+  - [ ] Add support for more languages in the word list generation script (help wanted)
+- [ ] Print meaning of words if .json file is provided
+- [ ] Support compilation to WebAssembly for use in the browser
+- [ ] Add CI build pipeline

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.